PhOTO: Harry Zernike

 Stefan Eich is Assistant Professor of Government at Georgetown University.
 His research is in political theory, intellectual history, and the history of political thought, especially the political theory of money and the politics of financial capitalism.
 He was the 2022/23 Richard B. Fisher Member in the School of Social Science at the Institute for Advanced Study (IAS).

-He is the author of The Currency of Politics: The Political Theory of Money from Aristotle to Keynes (Princeton University Press, May 2022), which was awarded the 2023 APSA Foundations of Political Theory Best First Book Prize.
-His work has appeared or is forthcoming in Political Theory, American Journal of Political Science, Modern Intellectual History, History & Theory, Capitalism: A Journal of History and Economics, and Finance & Society.
+He is the author of The Currency of Politics: The Political Theory of Money from Aristotle to Keynes (Princeton University Press, May 2022), which was awarded the David and Elaine Spitz Prize as well as the APSA Foundations of Political Theory Best First Book Prize.
+His work has appeared in Political Theory, American Journal of Political Science, Modern Intellectual History, History & Theory, Finance & Society, Review of International Political Economy (RIPE), and Capitalism: A Journal of History and Economics.
 With Martijn Konings, he co-edits a book series at Stanford University Press on "Currencies: New Thinking for Financial Times."